Money Tree Not Growing? 8 Problems & Easy Fix!

 Solution

 It would be best to use a liquid fertilizer for your money tree.
-Be careful while doing this, as you don’t want to add too much fertilizer to the plant.
+Be careful while doing this; you don’t want to add too much fertilizer to the plant.

 Avoid fertilizing the money tree during the winter season as the plant does not grow during this time; therefore, it doesn’t require any fertilizer.

-Before you start worrying about your money tree not growing, keep in mind that it grows during the growing season and not during the dormant period.
+Before you start worrying about your money tree not growing, remember that it grows during the growing season and not during the dormant period.

 Most houseplants experience growth during the summer and spring seasons.
 If you notice slow growth in your money tree during this time, you can look for problems in the plant.

-However, if you notice slow growth or no growth at all during the winter season, you should not worry as it is absolutely normal.
+However, if you notice slow growth or no growth during the winter season, you should not worry, as it is normal.
 Winter is the resting period for the money tree when it does not grow and instead rests.

 Also Read: Does Money Tree Need Fertilizer?
 (How Much, How Often & Best Pick)

 Various reasons can lead to a stressed money tree.
-Some of the reasons for stress can be transportation, temperature fluctuations, transplantation, cold or hot drafts, etc.
+Some reasons for stress can be transportation, temperature fluctuations, transplantation, cold or hot drafts, etc.

 If everything is fine with your money tree, you can look for signs of stress in the plant.
-If you find any reason for the plant to be stressed, it means that the plant is unable to grow due to that.
+If you find any reason for the plant to be stressed, it means that the plant cannot grow due to that.

 Solution

-Whenever you are making any change for your money tree, never do it at one go as that can stress your money tree because it does not get enough time to adjust to the changes.
+Whenever you are making any change to your money tree, never do it in one go, as that can stress your money tree because it does not get enough time to adjust to the changes.

-You should always make changes gradually so that the plant can adjust without being stressed.
+You should always make changes gradually so the plant can adjust without stress.

-You should avoid exposing your money tree to cold or hot drafts, direct sunlight for heating machines.
+You should avoid exposing your money tree to cold or hot drafts and direct sunlight for heating machines.
 These can affect the growth and health of your money tree in different ways.

 After bringing a new money tree home or repotting your money tree, take good care of the plant to avoid getting it stressed.